 Maybe you want to make the most out of your tourist Visa in Laos and spend the entire 30 days here!
 Laos is a great country and there is so much more you can do to turn this 2 week Laos Itinerary into a longer journey.

 Slow Boat From Northern Thailand

 The slow boat journey is one which I have done a few times now and I can say it is not as bad as many people online say it is!
 If you are in Northern Thailand around Chiang Mai it is easy enough to get a minivan to Chiang Khong or Huay Xai at the border and do the journey youself.
 You can read about my experience here.

 It is a 2-day journey with an overnight stop in the small town of Pakbeng.
 The days are never as long as they say (was only around 6 hours each day) and the car seats make for very comfortable chairs.
 Seriously the journey from Chiang Mai to Luang Prabang on the slow boat is an experience in itself and an excellent way to begin your adventures in Laos.

-The Bolavan Plateau loop is one of the best ways to see the many waterfalls which lay outside of Pakse.
-Personally I have not done this myself, though it is on my bucket list.
+The Bolavan Plateau loop outside of Pakse is one of the best ways to see the many waterfalls which lay in this region.
+Personally, I have not done this myself, though it is on my bucket list.
 The best way to do the loop is hiring a motorbike in Pakse and exploring at your own pace.

 Any Questions?
 Let me know in the comments!